LuxEndrith/WimFileScriptMenu/README.md

 - **Compile**: Captures modified content into a new `.wim` file.
 - **User Interaction**: Utilizes PowerShell dialogs for file and folder selection.
 - **Administrative Permissions**: Requires administrator rights to run due to DISM requirements.

-## ⚠️ Experimental Notice

-**Warning:** This script is currently in an experimental phase and may contain errors.
-It is subject to changes and updates.
-Please report any issues or provide suggestions for improvements.

 ## Usage